Skip to content

 Changing the model structure🔗

 Figure 3.
-Comparison of a physical drive train model with flexible shaft to it's equivalent block-oriented model
+Comparison of a physical drive train model with flexible shaft to its equivalent block-oriented model

 To conclude, block-oriented models are not suitable for large-scale modeling or when the modeling requirements or usage change.